dvbsknd/FCC-issue-tracker/README.md

 1. Finalise/add tests for client-side JavaScript
 1. Try to make custom Errors for "not found", "bad data", etc.
-1. Put errors in a config/ENUMs so we're not just matching strings
 1. Use the default 'Accepts' header for sniffing expected content type

 ## Local Development